 Guidelines for the Provision of Anaesthetic Services

 The Guidelines for the Provision of Anaesthetic Services (GPAS) support anaesthetists with responsibilities for service delivery and healthcare managers to design and deliver high quality anaesthetic services.
-It is developed using a rigorous, evidence-based process, which was accredited by the National Institute for Health and Care Excellence (NICE) in 2016.
+It is developed using a rigorous, evidence-based process, with input from a range of stakeholders.

 These guidelines apply to all patients who require anaesthesia or sedation, and are under the care of an anaesthetist.
-For urgent or immediate emergency interventions, this guidance may need to be modified as described in chapter 5: guidelines for the provision of emergency anaesthesia.
+For urgent or immediate emergency interventions, this guidance may need to be modified as described in GPAS chapter 5: Guidelines for the Provision of Emergency Anaesthesia.

 We welcome comments and advice from clinicians and managers to enable new information obtained from audit and research to be incorporated into GPAS, so that the College’s guidance reflects and supports best practice.